Jean Brooks: Personal life

 Brooks married screenwriter Richard Brooks in 1941; they divorced on September 13, 1944 in Los Angeles.
 In 1946, Brooks met newly returned Marine Corps veteran, William Douglas Lansford, and they married.
 The marriage lasted 10 years, most of which were spent while Lansford was back in the armed forces (Army) and they were stationed at various bases in the U.S. It was a happy time for her while she formed amateur theater groups and worked in productions along with her husband, who was a writer, at the various places they were stationed.
 However, Brooks's alcoholism persisted.
 Lansford, too, was a heavy drinker and soon it overwhelmed the marriage.
-They were divorced in 1956 and Lansford remarried to Ruth Ketcham of Long Island, New York.
+They were divorced in 1956 and Lansford re-married to Ruth Ketcham of Long Island, New York.

 In 1956 Brooks wed San Francisco Examiner editor Thomas H. Leddy, to whom she was married until her death.
 A Protestant, Brooks converted to Roman Catholicism for the marriage.
 The couple resided in San Francisco, where Brooks worked as a solicitor for classified ads.